LOADING ...

 written by Allen Toussaint and recorded by Spellman

-Benny seemed to have a little
+Benny to have gotten a little

-more of his money's worth Gordon did
+more of his money's worth than did

 Videos